mjtamlyn/ayb-notes/built-app-what-next.md

 ### "Big data" + MongoDB = Solved

 Works for lots of places - Content, Ops, e-commerce, user data, high volume data...

+### 10gen?

+Own the copyright to MongoDB to keep it Open Source and working.
+MongoDB is the leading solution for NoSQL.